TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.8.6.1 =
+* Fixed problem with No Links Found message not appearing if no search results found and no link category is set to display on startup
+* Fixed PHP warnings for hidedonation array element

 = 5.8.6 =
 * Final fixes for new link submission response e-mail variable %linkurl%
 * Added new message for finding no results in search